 Self-promotion and success go hand-in-hand

 Most of us don’t mind someone who promotes themselves when we can see it is coming from authentic self-belief as opposed to braggadocio.
-This is especially true if we can see they have the talent to back up their self-belief.
+We especially find this true if we can see they have the talent to back up their self-belief.
 In fact, we are likely to want to see them succeed.

-Do I think anyone reading this is on the level of the above mentioned greats?
-Of course not, but that should not stop you from learning from them, from being able to grab that scintilla of purpose that can be applied to you in your job as a visual artist.
-That is what you do as an artist anyway.
+Do I think anyone reading this is on the level of the above-mentioned greats?
+Of course not, but that should not stop you from learning from them, from being able to grab that scintilla of purpose that you can apply in your job as a visual artist.
+That is what you do as an artist every day.
 You assimilate and emulate styles and techniques until you have one of your own.
-You borrow from the masters who have paved the path in front of you and use what you learn to go your own way.
+You borrow from the masters who have paved the path in front of you and then use what you learn to go your way.

 Here then are some things that all fall under the area of art marketing that you can begin to do to self-promote your art and your career:

-on designer’s or galleries blogs, or other important folks who can influence your careeer.
+On designer’s or galleries blogs, or other influential folks who can influence your career.
 Making nice with other artists and commenting on their blog and Facebook is great for your ego, but it is not nearly as important as making nice with people who can buy your work or help your career.
-Find influential people and comment on their blogs or write them personal notes congratulating them or offering meaningful tips, insights or ideas.
+Find influential people and comment on their blogs or write them personal notes congratulating them or offering useful tips, insights or ideas.
 Lather, rinse and repeat.

 - Make friends with a local media person who covers culture, entertainment, or even politics.
 Don’t try to approach them for a story.
-Approach them to try and help them and to get to know them just to know them.
+Approach them to attempt to help them and to get to know them just to know them.
 If you do, the residual effect is bound to be positive and worthwhile for you.

 - Do something outrageous that you would never do.
 A great brainstorming technique is to take a large piece of paper and write as many ideas as you and your family and friends can think of to do.
 I guarantee you will come up with some good ideas to promote yourself.